murchandamus/bips/bip-update-process.md

 ### What is the significance of BIPs?

-BIPs represent a personal recommendations by BIP champions to the Bitcoin community.
+Individual BIPs do not represent Bitcoin community consensus or a general recommendation for implementation.
+A BIP represents a personal recommendations by the BIP champions to the Bitcoin community.
 Some BIPs may be adopted by one or multiple implementations or even incorporated into the Bitcoin protocol.

 ### What should be documented in a BIP?

+The BIPs repository collects any proposals relevant to the Bitcoin community.

+OR:

+The BIPs repository is focused on information that supports the Bitcoin currency.^[Projects that astroturf on the Bitcoin network to store data, bootstrap their own consensus, or facilitate another currency are not on-topic.]

 ### BIP types